Travel Insurance and COVID-19

-Travel insurance, COVID 19, Worldwide lockdowns and border closures but are things looking up?
+Travel Insurance, COVID-19, Worldwide lockdowns and border closures.
+Are things looking up?

 We know all too well just how decimated the world of travel has been because of the pandemic but with countries now starting to open up their borders, travelling the world is now once again a possibility and when better to travel than now.

 After 18 months of lockdowns, many people are taking the plunge and escaping the hot UAE summer to pastures new to chill out and leave the stresses of UAE life behind.

 What is the one thing that you never travel without?

 When I first started travelling, I never left home without my electronic equipment, computer, phone etc but nowadays my priority is something that I hope I will never use which is travel insurance.
 When the pandemic hit, I was stuck in Bangkok airport with nowhere to go.
 Flights were being cancelled and very little information was being fed down to us.
 Luckily, I had a travel insurance policy that included a service which helped me with costs for flight cancellations and accommodation.
 Nowadays, a comprehensive travel policy is the first thing I make sure I have, and I always carry paper copies of the policy and all the telephone numbers I may need for the trip.

 What are the main types of cover you go for when buying travel insurance?